 The notion that Israelis and Palestinians can share the Holy Land living in separate, independent nations has been a seductive goal for eight decades.
 The vision drove on-and-off peace talks for more than 20 years.
-The latest round foundered in 2014, giving way to a growing sentiment that the two-state solution is dead.
-But if not two states, then what?
+The latest round foundered in 2014, giving way to a growing sentiment that the two-state solution was dead.
+On Jan.
+28, U.S. President Donald Trump announced his plan for peace, including a possible “transition” to two states, but Palestinian President Mahmoud Abbas rejected it even before it was released.
+If not two states, then what?
+An enlarged Jewish state in which Palestinians are less than equal?
 One with Arabs and Jews living together in a state that is no longer Jewish?
-An enlarged Jewish state in which Palestinians are less than equal?
 Anyone have a better idea?